How to fund home improvements

 Using loans

-A secured loan can run for up to 35 years and uses your home as security— that’s why it's also known as a second mortgage.
+A secured loan can run for up to 40 years and usually uses your home as security— that’s why it's also known as a second mortgage.

 Unsecured loans usually run for up to seven years and charge more interest, since lenders tend to view them as higher risk than secured loans.
 If your credit score's up to scratch, you might still snap up a more reasonable loan than if you have a poor credit rating.